 Why Am I Dizzy?

 Dizziness Relief!
 Dizziness is a very common condition that affects many people.
 Vertigo or dizziness is a feeling that you or your surroundings are moving when there is no actual movement happening.
 You can feel like you are spinning, whirling, falling, or tilting.
 When the dizziness is severe, you may experience nausea, vomiting or ringing in the ears.
-It’s difficult to walk, stand, or even lay down.
+However, it can also become difficult to walk, stand, or even lay down.
 It can be quite scary, especially if you have never experienced it before.
-You may have other symptoms such as dry mouth and may even notice an increase in your blood pressure.
+Also, you may have other symptoms such as dry mouth and may even notice an increase in your blood pressure.

 Common Causes of Vertigo